 Fish were collected from five reservoirs in northeastern Oregon in June, 2011, and the tissue was analyzed for mercury.
-The results from these measurements were determined to be of sufficient quality and quantity to be used in the evaluation of fish consumption advisories.
+The objective was to establish whether mercury levels in fish are elevated and warrant fish consumption advisories to the public for these waterbodies.